johnqh/wildduck-dockerized/README.md

 - ensure you have docker installed
 - ensure you have docker compose installed
-- ensure node is isntalled
+- ensure node is installed
 - ensure you have a domain name
 - esnure dns record is added to your domain for the VPS
 - you have certbot installed, required for ssl certificates